MaayanLab/Workshop.io/pages/Instruction.md

-When you select a file, you will see the following functionalities on the file level.
+When you select a file in the collection, you will see the following functionalities on the file level.
 ![img](./assets/images/lyme/collection_5.png)<br><br>

 - View Details: See the details of file